Skip to main content

 EncData<T> omits pubkey and nonce metadata—useful for multiple outputs where callback payload size matters.

-Use EncData<T> when returning encrypted data to observers to reduce callback payload size:
+Use EncData<T> when returning confidential data to observers to reduce callback payload size:

 #[instruction]